Easily Clean the Interior of your Vehicle with Powerizer Complete

 The second largest investment after your home easily could be your car.
 Having a dirty ride is no different than sporting a dingy pair of sneakers to a playoff game.
 Everyone sees them, and a dirty car can easily portray an unkempt man or woman.
 Pamper your baby, after all; it takes you everywhere you need to go.

-The First Step is to gather your cleaning tools.
-Here is what you will need:
+Here is what you will need: Powerizer Starter Kit

-Powerizer Ultra Plush Microfiber Cloth for washing and a few dry cloths for polishing
+- Microfiber cloth for cleaning windows and the interior and a few dry cloths for polishing

 - Wet/Dry Shop Vac

 Wash solution = one (1) scoop of Powerizer to (1) gallon one of water mixed in a bucket

 Pre-treat solution = one (1) scoop of Powerizer to 16 oz. of water mixed in a squeeze bottle

 Before cleaning anything in your car declutter and vacuum out your vehicle and compartments.
 If you can find a skinny hairbrush.
 Use it to brush any dirt and debris out of the crevices of your carpet and underneath your seats near the railings where it’s not as easy for the vacuum to reach.
 Tip: They help to catch pet hair from the fibers of your carpets too.
 It's small and can be stored in your glove compartment when you’re not using it.

 Remove Dirt and Grime